mosmar99/Basketball-Tracker/README.md

 8. The created videos are uploaded to S3 for serving and statistics are written to MongoDB for storage.
 Statistics are also returned as JSON.
 9. Finally, the ui service draws the plots and presents the videos in graphio.

+## Reflections and Improvements
+During the project we have encountered multiple challenging modeling problems.
+There are multiple aspects that could be further improved given more time.
+Regarding court homography, an alternative approach could be implemented utilizing a global feature mapping.
+Keypoints and descriptors should be generated for each image, using a single image as an initial reference.
+Subsequently, attempts to match all other images to this reference should be performed.
+Any image with a strong match to the global reference should have its features mapped into the global reference to aid subsequent matchings.
+This solution would be more robust to the accumulation of small errors, as images are matched to global features rather than just the previous frame.
+This would also allow for random sampling from the video.
+However, it would come at a cost to performance, as failed matches may need to be reattempted if sufficient descriptors do not yet exist in the global map.
 ## Authors (Equal Contribution)
 1. Mahmut Osmanovic
 2. Isac Paulssson